 To be considered for this program, candidates complete an Application, scan and send it to us.
 You will participate in an interview with Chapter members.
 If accepted, the Veteran receives Nevada-required license training if necessary, a used but serviceable motorcycle, protective gear, insurance and registration for one year and a fuel card.
 The Veteran provides the time, effort, attitude and desire to do some cycle therapy, at first with a Mentor, then with a group and finally solo.

-In August 2020, we presented our FIFTH motorcycle.
+In May 2021, we presented our SIXTH motorcycle.
 BUT!
 If you know of a serviceable bike, or one that can be made serviceable with a little work, please reach out to us.
 Obviously, we will need your financial support to make this happen.
 On our Donate page, indicate that your tax-deductible gift is designated for the Wheels 4 Warrior Project.

 Sponsorship is best way to help us succeed.
 Please contact our Treasurer here.
 Thank you